JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 > When you have eliminated the impossible, whatever remains, however improbable, must be the truth.

-Without `rr`, it may often be tempting to blame unexplained crashes on bad hardware, cosmic rays or gremlins living under the floors.
+Without `rr`, it may often be tempting to blame unexplained crashes on bad hardware, cosmic rays or gremlins living under the floor.
 Here, we were able to fairly convincingly conclude that that the issue must indeed be bad memory.
 I like to say that `rr` turns a debugging problem into a data analysis problem and here, as is so often the case, the most insightful piece is figuring out what data is missing.